codahale/veil-go/README.md

 ### Key Agreement And Encapsulation

-Veil uses ristretto255 for asymmetric cryptography.
-Secret keys are 64-byte random bytestrings which are mapped to ristretto255 scalars via SHA-512.
-Each person has a key pair and shares their public key with each other.

-When sending a message, the sender generates an ephemeral key pair and calculates the ephemeral shared secret between the recipient's public key and the ephemeral secret key.
-They then calculate the static shared secret between the recipient's public key and their own secret key.
+When sending a message, the sender generates an ephemeral key pair and calculates the ephemeral shared secret between the recipient's public key and the ephemeral private key.
+They then calculate the static shared secret between the recipient's public key and their own private key.
 The two shared secret points are used as HKDF-SHA-512 initial keying material, with the ephemeral, sender's, and recipient's public keys included as a salt.
 The sender creates a symmetric key and nonce from the KDF output and encrypts the message with an AEAD.
 The sender transmits the ephemeral public key and the ciphertext.

-To receive a message, the receiver calculates the ephemeral shared secret between the ephemeral public key and their own secret key and the static shared secret between the recipient's public key and their own secret key.
+To receive a message, the receiver calculates the ephemeral shared secret between the ephemeral public key and their own private key and the static shared secret between the recipient's public key and their own private key.
 The HKDF-SHA-512 output is re-created, and the message is authenticated and decrypted.

-As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
+As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's private key.
 XDH mutability issues are mitigated by the inclusion of the ephemeral public key and the recipient's public key in the HKDF inputs.
 Deriving the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, results in a shorter ciphertext by eliding the nonce,